chshersh/chshersh.github.io/posts/2022-08-08-space-leak.md

 defaulting to the strict State monad to avoid other places where you can have space leaks.

+Unfortunately, even
-Unfortunately, even [the strict State monad can cause space leaks][state-leaks] so the general suggestion is to avoid the state monad entirely unless you know what you're doing.
+[the strict State monad can cause space leaks][state-leaks] so the general suggestion is to avoid the state monad entirely unless you know what you're doing.

+> 👩‍🔬 Usages of the strict `State` monad still can be safe if your
+> state data type is strict and you're careful enough with updating
+> state using `put $! newState` or `modify'` and underlying monad in
+> `StateT` doesn't do anything funky.

 [state-leaks]: https://free.cofree.io/2021/12/13/space-leak/